 Repetitive, Exceptional Performance is a habit, we know what it takes to win, so we do it.
 It’s not what we preach it’s about what we tolerate and tolerating anything less than exceptional is disgustingly unacceptable.
 The High Performing Team – We must all take ownership of our actions and lead when called upon.
 There no bad teams only bad leaders, we must all strive to be a leader that can lead at any time in any situation under any circumstance.
 The Commitment to I ntegrity – C an we look ourselves in the mirror as we talk to ourselves about our actions being 100% truthful to ourselves.
 The Commitment to Quality – Always be above and beyond mediocrity in what we do and in how we accomplish our goals.
 A Conscientio us of Abundance – Once we think we’re done; we’ve only reached 40% capacity.
 We strive always for the best we can be; it never ends.
 The C a llused Mindset – O vercome the war within our self – imposed limits by challenging then changing our inner voice.
 Choose to choke on the pursuit of perfection versus choking on mediocrity.

-William Eric Linzey, Senior Consultant
+William Eric Linzey, Senior Coach

-With over 25 years of working experience in the private and public sector, I’ve managed teams on different projects in many parts of the world; The United States of America, Africa, Latin America, and the Caribbean.
+Accredited Small Business Consultant® by the Association of Small Business with over 25 years of working experience in the private and public sector, I’ve managed teams on different projects in many parts of the world; The United States of America, Africa, Latin America, and the Caribbean.
 I’ve also been a trusted advisor to agency leadership on Programmatic issues and deeply honored to serve as an accredited advisor on official U.S.A.
 Delegations.

 Graduated from Towson University with a Bachelor of Science in Geography & Environmental Planning and went on to the University of Maryland Global Campus, formerly UMUC, with master’s in business administration (MBA).
 Also have a Masters Certificate in Project Management from George Washington University.